JonAnderBeroz/npm-basics/README.md

 # Npm basics

-This is a repository with the purpose of learning the gist of how package.json works.
+This is a repository with the purpose of learning how the package.json file works.